Losing Weight During the Menopause

 The first sign that you are experiencing menopause will be a change in the pattern of your periods before they stop altogether.
 Most women will experience symptoms both during and after their period's end.
 These include hot flushes, vaginal dryness, difficulty sleeping, anxiety and problems with memory and concentration.

-These symptoms can negatively affect a lot of women's everyday life, and as a side effect of these symptoms, they may have difficulty losing weight or keeping weight off.
+These symptoms can negatively affect a lot of women's everyday life, and as a side effect of these symptoms, they may make losing weight or keeping weight off more difficult.

 Losing Weight During the Menopause